The Advantage of 3‑in‑1 Busbar Machines

 • They are cost-effective, often about half of the price of a normal CNC machine.

-The majority of units use double-edge offset shearing with a double-column shear frame to make flat, burr-restricted cuts with minimized scrap.
-Mechanical stops and scales (or a programmable backstop) aid operators in the replication of lengths.
+The busbar cutting machine station uses double-edge offset shearing with a double-column shear frame to deliver flat, burr-restricted cuts with minimized scrap.
+Mechanical stops and scales — or a programmable backstop — allow operators to replicate cut lengths with high accuracy, making it ideal for large production batches in panel and switchboard manufacturing.

 busbar punch